 The young American bass Kevin Burdette has already impressed audiences on both sides of the Atlantic with his mellifluous voice and strongly dramatic characterizations.
-The San Francisco Chronicle called his Leporello in Don Giovanni“a tour de force of vocal splendor and comic timing,” and the New York Times dubbed him “the Robin Williams of opera.”
-He was featured as Stefano in Adès’ The Tempest with the Metropolitan Opera, the DVD on Deutsche Grammophon was awarded a French Diapason d’Or, and the audio recording on Naxos has won a 2014 Grammy Award, “Best Opera Recording” and a French Diapason d’Or.
+The San Francisco Chronicle called his Leporello in Don Giovanni “a tour de force of vocal splendor and comic timing,” and the New York Times dubbed him “the Robin Williams of opera.”
+He was featured as Stefano in Adès’ The Tempest with the Metropolitan Opera, the DVD of which, on Deutsche Grammophon, was awarded the 2014 Grammy Award for “Best Opera Recording” and a French Diapason d’Or.

 Other highlights include Leporello with the Los Angeles Philharmonic, under Gustavo Dudamel; Prophet/King in the world premiere of Nico Muhly’s Dark Sisters with Opera Company of Philadelphia and with Gotham Chamber Opera; Bartolo in Il barbiere di Siviglia with Lyric Opera of Kansas City; Ko-Ko in The Mikado with Virginia Opera; soloist in Messiah with Nashville Symphony Orchestra, with the United States Naval Academy and Annapolis Symphony Orchestra, also with Les Violons du Roy, under Bernard Labadie; Papageno in a return to Opera Grand Rapids; and Stefano in The Tempest with L’Opera de Quebec.

 Additional successes include The Ogre in the United States stage premiere of Xavier Montsalvatge’s El gato con botas with Gotham Chamber Opera; the dual roles of Death and The Loudspeaker in Emperor of Atlantis with Boston Lyric Opera; Papageno with Phoenix Opera; Nick Shadow in The Rake’s Progress at the Princeton Festival; Mr. Scattergood in Menotti’s The Last Savage for his debut with Santa Fe Opera; his return to the roster of the Metropolitan Opera for productions of Wozzeck, Strauss’ Elektra and in Shostakovich’s The Nose; Rabbi Akiva in Dessau’s “Haggadah shel Pescah” with American Symphony Orchestra; Messiah with Kalamazoo Symphony Orchestra; Osmin in Die Entführung aus dem Serail and Colline in La bohème with Teatro Colon in Buenos Aires; Commendatore in Don Giovanni with Boston Youth Symphony Orchestra; Bartolo in Il barbiere di Siviglia with Knoxville Opera; and soloist in Verdi’s Requiem with New Jersey Symphony Orchestra.